Francois-Coleongco/DNS_Tunneling/readme.md

 Go into the ipynb file, and run everything past cell 2!

--## Exportation will be done when I have my ESP32 ready to hook up as an Access Point
+*Exportation will be done when I have my ESP32 ready to hook up as an Access Point*